Home·Trauma and the Body·Trauma-Informed Training

 Trust your gut.
 If something feels off, it probably is.
 Trauma-informed work should make you feel safer, not more anxious or powerless.

-• ✗ Work with you if you're in active crisis
+• Work with you if you are in active crisis

 What makes bodywork 'trauma-informed'?